Floorball 2026

 Mighty Pucks’ Matt Graham, from the Capital Region, heads toward the goal during a match against the City Hawks.
 (Photo by Julia Pulaski)

-(Left) Gear Buffalo Hot ShotsÕ Robert Gear reacts diromg floorball competition at Nazareth Golisano Training Center.
+Buffalo Hot Shots Robert Gear (left) reacts during floorball competition at Nazareth Golisano Training Center.
 (Photo by Reed Newton) (Right) Members of the City Hawks, from the New York City region, run drills.
 (Photo by Luke Gibson)

 Teammates from the City Hawks, from the Capital Region, warm up before competing.
 (Photo by Genevieve Gutierrez)